mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 14:06:59.257 [main] INFO CoroutinesPlayground - Ending the morning routine
 ```

-Since we have not any structural concurrency mechanism in act using the `GlobalScope`, we had a `Thread.sleep(1500L` at the end of the function, to wait the end of the execution of the two coroutines.
+Since we not have any structural concurrency mechanism using the `GlobalScope`, we added a `Thread.sleep(1500L` at the end of the function to wait the end of the execution of the two coroutines.
 If we remove the `Thread.sleep(1500L)` call, the log will be something similar to the following:

 ```text
 21:47:09.418 [main] INFO CoroutinesPlayground - Starting the morning routine